 Doing rotational exercises and stretching will help to prevent injuries as well.
-After you are properly warmed up, stretching from your feet up to your neck are critical to avoid injury.
+After you are properly warmed up, stretching from your feet up to your neck is critical to avoid injury.
 Rotating the ankles, hips, wrists, and shoulders is helpful, as are dep runners stretches and side stretches to name a few.

 Drinking plenty of water throughout the day is imperative to stay hydrated.
 If you are thirsty or parched during pickleball or any exercise, you were most likely dehydrated beforehand.
 Drinking before and after is essential to replenish fluids and electrolytes.
-Sports drinks and electrolyte enhanced water is important after sweating.
+Sports drinks and electrolyte-enhanced water is important after sweating.

 Wearing supportive gear and clothing such as the correct footwear with good arch support and ankle support.
-Wearing back supports, knee or wrist braces are also especially important if you have any injuries or need to protect certain areas from reinjury.
+Wearing back supports, and knee or wrist braces are also especially important if you have any injuries or need to protect certain areas from reinjury.